omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ])
 ```

-## Exit game events
+## Payment Exit game events
 When listening for events related to the exit game, it's important to remember that there will be only one exit game per transaction type.
+One should listen the events from the corresponding exit game contract.
+See [Exit Game contract section](#exit-game-contracts) for details of each contract and transaction types.

+Following are lists of events from `PaymentExitGame` contract:

 ### Standard Exit Events
 - A standard exit has started: